Spartronics4915/developers_handbook/robot_programming/robot_lessons/3_commands.md

 Note that the act of calling `end()` by itself does not cancel the command; that power is handled exclusively by the Scheduler.
 You'll learn much more about how the Scheduler handles Commands in Lesson 5.

+- Have your `end()` method stop the motors, regardless of being interrupted or not.

 ___

 ### Command Decorators